aziff/reggio/script/README.txt

 * The results presented in the "Results" section of the final paper are derived from "step-down" subfolder.
 	- The do files that start with "stepdown_csvver_*" carry out the regressions and store results into the csv files mentioned in each do file.
 	- The do files that start with "combine_tex*" brings in the csv result files and make them into LaTeX tables presented in the final paper and appendix.
-In order to see where the LaTeX tables are store, see the directories in each do file.
+In order to see where the LaTeX tables are stored, see the directories in each do file.